 Hartford Stage has a long history of supporting new work.
 We are dedicated to being an active part of the cultural conversation by nurturing artists who are just beginning to find their voices and those whose work is already a strong part of the fabric of our country.

-Hartford Stage has a long-standing commitment to developing new plays, and has produced over 70 world premieres in its first 50 years.
-Plays commissioned, developed, and produced by Hartford Stage have gone on to receive productions regionally and in New York both on and off Broadway.
-Hartford Stage is interested in new work in all genres.
-Recent world premieres include Steven Lutvak and Robert Freedman’s musical A Gentleman’s Guide to Love and Murder; Daniel Beaty’s play with music, Breath and Imagination; Big Dance Theatre’s Man in a Case, a dance-theatre piece with Mikhail Baryshnikov; and Quiara Alegria Hudes’ Pulitzer prize-winning Water by the Spoonful.
-Hartford Stage’s main new play activities consist of 1) commissioning new plays via the Aetna New Voices fellowship, 2) developing plays via the annual Brand:NEW Play Festival of readings of new work in development, and 3) producing world premieres as part of our Mainstage season.
+Hartford Stage has produced over 70 world premieres in its first 50 years.
+Plays commissioned, developed, and produced by Hartford Stage have gone on to receive productions regionally and in New York–both on and off Broadway.
+Recent world premieres include Steven Lutvak and Robert Freedman’s musical A Gentleman’s Guide to Love and Murder (which was honored with four 2014 Tony Awards, including Best Musical and Best Direction of a Musical by Darko Tresnjak); Daniel Beaty’s play with music, Breath and Imagination; Big Dance Theatre’s Man in a Case, a dance-theatre piece with Mikhail Baryshnikov; and Quiara Alegría Hudes’ Pulitzer Prize-winning Water by the Spoonful, to name just a few.

 At this time, we can only accept submissions from established literary talent agents.
 Please have your representation submit your work on your behalf.